 Lastly, include opt-out language in all of your messages.
 This ensures that you won’t receive spam complaints, potentially costing you fees.
 For more information about SMS and spam, head to our article on US SMS Compliance Laws.

 As you begin creating your message, you'll see how the message will look once it's delivered to a certain recipient.
 This recipient is shown in the card in the upper right-hand corner.
 For list- and segment-triggered flows, you can search for any profile in your account or select from the 10 most recent profiles added to the list or segment.
-Then, you can view and copy the person's profile information.

 Date property-based flows are similar except that they will only show a profile that has the date property that triggers the flow.